-Contact on-line may be through social media such as WhatsApp, IM, Facebook, Twitter, Tik Tok, or YouTube but young people may be invited to join discussions on less well-known anonymous social media sites such as Kik, Whisper, Messenger, Yik Yak, ChatHub, Emerald. or Omegle.
+Contact on-line may be through social media such as Facebook, Twitter, TikTok, Instagram or YouTube, but young people may be invited to join discussions on less well-known sites/apps such as Discord, Kik, Whisper, Messenger, Yik Yak, Omegle, Reddit or Gaming Platfoms.
 Extremists often use these sites because they are harder to monitor and they can hide their identity.